Living and working in China as a foreigner presents unique challenges and opportunities, including navigating the local tax system.

 - Submit to Tax Authorities: Submit your completed form and supporting documents to local tax authorities.

-- Consult a Tax Professional: Consider consulting with a tax professional specializing in expat taxes to ensure compliance and maximize your deductions.
+- Consult a Tax Professional: Consider consulting a tax professional specializing in expat taxes to ensure compliance and maximize your deductions.

 Common Mistakes to Avoid